biicode/boost/README.md

 Running a Boost-related block, minimal example
 ----------------------------------------------

 The idea is to hide all this complexity to the user.
-Using Boost was never this easier!
+Using Boost was never this easy!

 ```
 $ bii cpp:configure -G "Visual Studio 12"